indexima-dev/ansible-indexima-install/README.md

 If no tags are provided, it is the equivalent of executing the following command: `ansible-playbook -i hosts indexima.yml -t 'prerequisites,update,conf,restart'`

+# Update process
+- Backup the warehouse folder + Backup the hosts file
+- Download ZIP files (indexima installer & visualdoop2) from the 'download.indexima.com/release/'
+- Upload ZIP files in the ansible folder ..\ansible-indexima-install\files\
+- Modify the variable 'version' in the hosts file
+- Launch the command : ```ansible-playbook -i client.hosts -t 'update,conf,restart'```

 # External links

 [Indexima website](https://indexima.com)